Skip to main content

 Excursions

-Visit famous Boston-area locations during your stay in the city.
-Join us on Saturday, September 28 for your choice of three full-day excursions.
+Attendees were encouraged to visit famous Boston-area locations during their stay in the city.
+On Saturday, September 28 delegates could choose to join one of three full-day excursions.

 Harvard University & Cambridge Tour

 On October 28, 1636, John Harvard founded the American Colonies’ first higher learning institution, Harvard College, with £400 and an approval from the Great and General Court of the Governor and Company of the Massachusetts Bay in New England.
 From this moment on, Harvard College, later Harvard University, became a staple of American culture.
 Many notable Americans including John Adams, Henry David Thoreau, T. S. Elliot, Franklin D. Roosevelt, John F. Kennedy, and Barack Obama are alumni of the University.
-Current Harvard students will lead us on a tour of what makes Harvard University so special and include Harvard history, culture, and famous Harvardians.
-Following lunch, we will have an architectural tour of Cambridge by boat along the Charles River.
+Current Harvard students led us on a tour of what makes Harvard University so special and included Harvard history, culture, and famous Harvardians.
+Following lunch, we had an architectural tour of Cambridge by boat along the Charles River.

 Walking Tour of Historic Boston

 Boston is known as The City on a Hill, The Hub, The Olde Towne, and The Cradle of Liberty.
 Its role in the beginning of America’s Revolutionary War cannot be overstated.
-Meeting at City Hall Plaza and following The Freedom Trail, this day-long excursion will explore the historical landmarks that led to the birth of the United States.
-Some of the sites we will visit include Faneuil Hall, The North End, The Old State House, Old North Church, Boston Harbor, King’s Chapel, Old South Meeting House, Paul Revere’s House, and Granary Burial Ground.
-The tour covers 3.5 miles of walking and lasts around 4 hours and includes a lunch at one of Boston’s historic taverns.
+Meeting at City Hall Plaza and following The Freedom Trail, this day-long excursion explored the historical landmarks that led to the birth of the United States.
+Some of the sites we visited included Faneuil Hall, The North End, The Old State House, Old North Church, Boston Harbor, King’s Chapel, Old South Meeting House, Paul Revere’s House, and Granary Burial Ground.
+The tour covered 3.5 miles of walking and lasted around 4 hours, which included a lunch at one of Boston’s historic taverns.

 Revolutionary Lexington & Concord Tour

 Sixteen miles outside of Boston, the American revolution began with “The shot heard around the world.”
-Visit Lexington and Concord along “Battle Road” to learn about the beginning of the Revolutionary War with tour guides and reenactors.
+We visited Lexington and Concord along “Battle Road” to learn about the beginning of the Revolutionary War with tour guides and reenactors.

-We will begin in Lexington, where we will visit Lexington Green where 77 Minutemen stood against 700 British Red Coat Soldiers in the first battle of the Revolutionary War.
-We will also view colonial homes originating from the 1700s along our route.
+We began in Lexington, where we visited Lexington Green where 77 Minutemen stood against 700 British Red Coat Soldiers in the first battle of the Revolutionary War.
+We also viewed colonial homes originating from the 1700s along our route.

-Following lunch in Concord, we will visit Old North Bridge where local militia ignited the war with the first shot at British soldiers.
-We will also visit Author’s Row, where literary legends such as Louisa May Alcott, Nathaniel Hawthorne, and Ralph Waldo Emerson resided.
-Then receive a special curator’s tour of the Concord Museum and its collections.
+Following lunch in Concord, we visited Old North Bridge where local militia ignited the war with the first shot at British soldiers.
+We also visited Author’s Row, where literary legends such as Louisa May Alcott, Nathaniel Hawthorne, and Ralph Waldo Emerson resided.
+We then received a special curator’s tour of the Concord Museum and its collections.